Chynhalls Farm House is a charming 300 year old, Grade II Listed, authentic Cornish thatched cottage in the beautiful fishing village of Coverack.

 Bedroom 4 with double bed (4'6'')

 Take care, the kitchen has a sloping ceiling, there are some low doorways and some little steps throughout as to be expected in an older cottage.
 Please note, it is not possible to charge electric vehicles via the domestic sockets due to thatch insurance restrictions however there are many local charge points nearby in Helston.
-There is no smoking at this property due to the thatch.
+There is no smoking at this property due to the thatch and the lighting of candles is not permitted.
 The Aga is lit from early October to the end of April.
+Please note that due to the rural location of Chynhalls Farm House there are security cameras overlooking the oil tank and access road on the exterior of the property, they do not cover any internal areas of the property.

 - Dogs welcome (1 only)